NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/scAtacSeq/lab-sc_atac_seq.md

 ### Differentially accessible regions, again

-Now, we will once again look at differentially accessible region, this time between CD4/8 Naive cells and CD14 Mono cells.
-(Since we now can say what cell types these clusters represent.)
+Now, we will once again look at differentially accessible region, this time between *CD4/8 Naive* cells and *CD14 Mono* cells (since we now can say what cell types these clusters represent.)
 We can plot the signal in this region in a couple of different ways. *Do you understand what these plots mean?*

 ```{r seurat_diff_peaks}